U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 8 - Markov Random Fields.md

 We're modeling the white nodes given the one in blue (observable ones).
 We've got a clique there with those three functions, the product of those three distributions give the potential function of the link

 ![[Pasted image 20230314122538.png]]

 ## Feature functions

 What feature function do?

-This feature function tells us how muhc we like a specific oberved pixel to be in a certain cluster, then the connection to $y_{i,}y_{j}$ gives you contraints, usually nearby pixels are in the same class.
+This feature function tells us how much we like a specific oberved pixel to be in a certain cluster, then the connection to $y_{i,}y_{j}$ gives you contraints, usually nearby pixels are in the same class.

 ![[Pasted image 20230314122718.png]]

 ## Discriminative Learning